-An additional member becomes director of the trustee of the fund on the date his or her membership commences provided that the trustee has done everything necessary to appoint the additional member as a director of the trustee.
+An additional member becomes trustee of the fund on the date his or her membership commences.
 The exception is where alternative arrangements, satisfactory under superannuation law, have been made relating to an appointment in respect of the member.

 Back-dating of membership